duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_examples.md

         carousel_template_detail: "quixey_detail",
 ```

-Similarly to **Alternative.To**, the Quixey plugin uses the carousel, and sets values for all the required carousel-specific properties.
-However, this plugin also uses the `force_big_header` property to create a ZeroClick header and subsquently sets the value of the header text, `header1`.
+Similarly to **Alternative.To**, the Quixey instant answer uses the carousel, and sets values for all the required carousel-specific properties.
+However, this instant answer also uses the `force_big_header` property to create a ZeroClick header and subsquently sets the value of the header text, `header1`.
 Also, the `more_logo` property is set, which allows a custom image to be used instead of the `source_name` text.

 One important difference about Quixey is the use of our own `getRelevants()` function (defined below in **Quixey.js**), which is used to check for relevant results before calling `Spice.render()`.
-Unlike the **Movie** plugin, we are required to get relevant results in this manner (i.e., outside the template) so that only the results we want included in the carousel are passed on to the **quixey.handlebars** template.
+Unlike the **Movie** instant answer, we are required to get relevant results in this manner (i.e., outside the template) so that only the results we want included in the carousel are passed on to the **quixey.handlebars** template.

 Moving on, let's take a look at the implementation of the `getRelevants()` helper: